 There are multiple benefits of using these additional strategies, each of which is provided for in EPA guidance (EPA, 1996c, 2009e, 2011d).
 These strategies can meet most regulatory requirements, establish common expectations, protect public health through exposure control, provide a pathway toward meeting the DoD milestones of remedy in place and response complete, manage remedial project risks, and potentially use resources more efficiently.
-The challenges are also significant, and include regulatory reluctance to adopt such additional strategies because of (a) scientific disagreements on the fate of chemicals or technological performance; (b) disagreement about what is a reasonable time frame or what is cost effective; (c) community concerns; and (d) uncertainty about the ability to control long-term risks.
+The challenges are also significant, and include regulatory reluctance to adopt such additional strategies because of (a) scientific disagreement about what is a reasonable time frame or what is cost effective; (c) community concerns; and (d) uncertainty about the ability to control long-term risks.
 Whether these alternative strategies can still be protective while leading to reductions in life-cycle costs is difficult to quantify, but intuitively cost savings seem likely.